voidgraphics/Cosmos/readme.md

 ### Technical specifications
 Cosmos will be a desktop application and will run on Electron to ensure compatibility with OSX/Windows/Linux systems.
-Server-side, it will run on a private API made with node.js.
+Server-side, it will run on an API made with node.js.
 And then, if time allows, I will develop an iOS client using Swift.

 **Stay tuned.**